Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/05_pioreactor_20ml_v1.0/01-introduction.md

 <AssemblyInstructionBlock title="Step 2: Use all the information available to you" images={["user-guide/hardware-assembly/instructions.png", "user-guide/hardware-assembly/label_reference.jpg"]}>

 - Before starting a step, read all instructions and view all photos at the bottom of each step.
-- Most of the labels are scaled 1:1 and can be used to identify parts.
+- Most of the labels on the packaging are scaled 1:1 and can be used to identify parts.

 :::info
 Missing a part?
 Email us at `hello@pioreactor.com`, we're happy to help.